-G2 Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition 12 18 C2 Yes No G3 Det Steen House and a sector Life and a sector 162 INO G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? x G4 Yes No G4 Do tuition and fees vary by undergraduate instructional program?
-103 X G4 % G4 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+G2 Minimum Maximum

+G2 Number of credits per term a studer nt can take for the

+stated full-time tuition

+G3 Yes No

+Do tuition and fees vary by year of s study (o. a 165 INU

+63 sophomore, junior, senior)? study (e.g., х

+sophomore, junior, senior)?

+G4 Г Yes No

+Do tuition and fees vary by undergra ducto instructional 165 INU

+G4 program? aduate instructional х

+~ • program

+G4 %

+G4 If yes, what percentage of full-time indergraduates pay

+more than the tuition and fees report

+more than the tultion and lees lepol